heyjoeway/heyjoeway.github.io/_posts/2023-04-10-portfolio.md

 # Philosophy
 I've spent a lot of time programming in a lot of different languages, working with many different technologies, and aiming for several different goals.
 It's easy to get lost in programming as an art in-and-of-itself, but as a goal-oriented individual, I see programming as a tool I use to accomplish said goals.
 That being said, I personally recognize it as one of the most important tools in modern society, and thus I have spent a lot of time refining it as a craft.

-I try to think about the long-term viability of projects when considering all possible approaches.
-There are many great ideas for products, but without a efficient plan many of them will lay on the table or the cutting-room floor.
-In these case, I often look to automation, even for tasks in my personal life.
-I always consider all available options and tools: sometimes the answer is to deploy pre-existing services, or to use an already deployed service in a different way.
+I always consider the long-term viability of projects and weigh all possible approaches.
+There are many great ideas for products, but without a efficient plan, many of them lie on the table or the cutting-room floor.
+I often look to automation to avoid these scenarios, even for tasks in my personal life.
+I always consider all available options and tools: sometimes the answer is to deploy pre-existing services or generally change my workflow.
 Very often, however, an idea will come along that is too specific to execute with anything other than my own code.

-(Side note: As AI becomes more adept, I am constantly searching for ways to use it in optimizing my workflow.
-However, I am more interested in using AI tools than developing them, as I do not currently have a great interest in Data Science.
-I have experimented with tools including OpenAI Playground and GitHub Copilot and, while not perfect, I am very impressed with their results.)
+> **Side note:** As AI becomes more adept, I am constantly searching for ways to use it in optimizing my workflow.
+However, I am more interested in using AI tools than developing them, as I do not currently have a great interest in AI training and data science.
+I am experimenting with tools such as OpenAI Playground and GitHub Copilot and, while not perfect, I am very impressed with their results and have begun using them to increase my own efficiency.

-When I do use my own code to reach a goal, I make sure that it is readable, modular, and generally reusable.
+When writing my code, I make sure that it is readable, modular, and generally reusable.
 Sometimes this may be as simple as providing reasoning through comments.
 Other times it may be more complex, such as producing documentation (generally using a pre-existing documentation system like mkdocs), segmenting code into more readable chunks, or even developing libraries to use in multiple projects.
-One priority when writing is the code's compatibility with IntelliSense, which makes programming significantly more efficient.
-This is generally accomplished through documentation standards, such as type annotations (ala Python 3) or JSDoc.
+I prioritize compatibility with IntelliSense, which makes any codebase significantly more navigable.
+This is generally accomplished by following documentation standards, such as type annotations (ala Python 3) or JSDoc.

 My goal is to write software and produce products that will stand the test of time, that I'll be able to look on years down the line and be proud of.
-Below are some of the projects I am proud of so far!
+Below are some of the projects I take pride in right now!

+---

 # Professional Projects

+{%
+    include fig-img.html
+    right=1
+    img1="IMG_AA04362AF84B-1.jpeg"
+%}

-## Clarkson University Virtual Reality Coaster (VRC)
+## Clarkson University Virtual Reality Coaster
-In February of 2021, I began a refresh of Clarkson University's MaxFlight VR2004 motion simulator!
+In February of 2021, I began a refresh of Clarkson University's MaxFlight VR2004 motion simulator, dubbed the Virtual Reality Coaster (VRC)!
 This machine was purchased from a local arcade sometime in the mid-2000s, and it shows.
 The software is quite dated, and so I've produced several resources to bring it up towards modern standards:

 ### pyMaxFlight
 **GitHub:** <https://github.com/Clarkson-IMPETUS/pyMaxFlight>